collinschumock/collinschumock.github.io/_pages/about.md

 My research interests lie broadly in the areas of American political institutions, political economy, and special interest politics.
 My research applies formal and quantitative empirical methods to study these topics.

-During the fall 2024 semester, I am teaching PPOL 511, Political Institutions, Processes and Public Policy, and PPOL 521, Statistics and Research Methods in Public Policy, for master's students.
+During the spring 2025 semester, I am teaching PPOL 541, Public Policy Analysis, for master's students.
+At Jacksonville University I also teach PPOL 511, Political Institutions, Processes and Public Policy, and PPOL 521, Statistics and Research Methods in Public Policy.